by Giacomo Cesana

 Close your eyes and think of a sporting brand.

-If you thought of Nike or Adidas, you are in the majority, and this no means by chance.
+If you thought of Nike or Adidas, you are in the majority of the world’s population and this is by no means by chance.
 The sporting universe is characterised by dynamism, performance, results and improvement.
-All concepts which look ahead, towards the future.
+A constant look towards the future and how the industry can evolve.

 No-one would be likely to associate sport with the concepts of history, tradition, and a glorious past.
-But if we look at the world of football, the European sport par excellence, where we find teams which are global brands far beyond the business of matches played, and we focus on the identity of the teams, we discover a very homogeneous universe of brands in the form of coats-of-arms, rich with historic elements.
+But if we look at the world of football, particularly in Europe, where many of the teams are huge global brands, we discover a very homogeneous universe when it comes to the symbols of these teams, in the form of coats-of-arms and rich historic elements.
 A world in which renewal and improvement, at least from the point of view of visual identity, takes place with great caution, at times even being seen as something negative, as was the case with Everton in England.

 In both cases the two companies have undergone an extensive evolution of their historical and traditional past, presenting themselves to fans, spectators, sponsors and investors with an identity which looks to the future and to new challenges.
 First of all, with a radical change in brand, which abandons the traditional heraldic elements in favour of a more essential and contemporary version, embracing a highly modern brand identity with the use of colours and other graphical elements.